Residential Life & Housing

 To promote a positive living and learning environment, Residential Life & Housing is responsible for educational programming, group activity advising, leadership development, student conduct, peer counseling, housing administration, and resource referral for students.
 A Resident Assistant (RA), a student paraprofessional trained to address the needs of students, lives on all residence hall floors.
-An Area Coordinator of Residential Life & Housing, a professional trained in hall administration, community development, and staff supervision, supports each residence area.
+An Area Coordinator of Residential Life & Housing, a professionally-trained in-hall administration, community development, and staff supervision, all support each residence area.

 Residential Life & Housing at Carroll College provides you with a safe living and learning environment.
 See the different housing options we offer on campus.
 Additionally, we ask you to pack accordingly for your college experience.